Koukobin/Ermis/ErmisClient/Desktop/README.md

 ## Installation

 1. Download the appropriate installer for your platform.
 2. Follow the on-screen instructions during the setup process.
 3. Finally, launch the application.

+## Setup Project Locally For Development

+For a thorough step-by-step guide for setting up the dekstop client codebase locally consult the [wiki](https://github.com/Koukobin/Ermis/wiki/Ermis%E2%80%90Client-Home-(Desktop)#setup-project-locally)

 ## Contributing